Bedford’s Historic Destination

 Admission to the house and museum is free; donations are very much appreciated. [see the hours of operation below]

-Scott Manor House Museum
+The Scott Manor House Museum

 Discover Bedford’s History